fanart-tv/fanartwiki/docs/ImageTypes/TV/seasonbanner.md

     - [Why Your Artwork May Be Denied](/General/why denied/)

 [^1]:
-    Themed season artwork should mimic the original text and styles, to look as if it was released by the studio.
+    Themed season images should mimic the original text and styles, to look as if it was released by the studio.
+[^2]
+    Plain season images are when the fonts and styling do not match the original.